tyleraadams/load_monitoring/README.md

 The src scripts could be divided up into views and models for a cleaner separation of concerns.

 I would love to have indiviudal data points appear with more statistics when you hover over them on the chart.

+##Tests
+To run tests, make sure you have mocha installed. `npm install -g mocha` and run `mocha` from inside the directory.